-- Minimum of 60 semester units in a selected curriculum (Board Rule 6201.10). - 2.
-Minimum grade-point average (GPA) of at least 2.0 or better in all work attempted in the curriculum upon which the degree is based (Board Rule 6201.12). - Completion of at least 18 semester units of study in a major or area of emphasis.
-Each course counted toward the major requirements must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass/no pass" basis (Board Rule 6201.12). - Completion of at least 18 semester units of study in the LACCD General Education Plan (Board Rule 6201.15). - 5.
-Students must complete no fewer than 12 units at the college conferring the degree (Board Rule 6201.11).
+- 1. Minimum of 60 semester units in a selected curriculum. - Minimum grade-point average (GPA) of at least 2.0 or better in all work attempted in the curriculum upon which the degree is based. - 3.
+Completion of at least 18 semester units of study in a major or area of emphasis.
+Each course counted toward the major requirements must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass/no pass" basis. - 4.
+Completion of 18-21 semester units of study in the LACCD General Education Plan. (refer to page 53 for more information) - 5.
+Students must complete no fewer than 12 units at the college conferring the degree.
 Exceptions to residence requirements for the associate degree may be made by the governing board when it determines that an injustice or undue hardship would be placed on the student.

-Degrees Offered
+Degrees Offered: